 This help file provides information on RSS news feeds, what they are and how to use them.

-RSS is an easy way for you to be alerted when content that interests you appears on your favorite web sites.
-Instead of visiting a particular web site to browse for new articles and features, RSS automatically tells you when something new is posted online.
+RSS is an easy way for you to be alerted when content that interest you appears on your favorite websites.
+Instead of visiting a particular website to browse for new articles and features, RSS automatically tells you when something new is posted online.

-To start using RSS, you need a special news reader or aggregator that displays RSS content feeds from web sites you select.
+To start using RSS, you need a special news reader or aggregator that displays RSS content feeds from websites you select.
 There are many different news readers available, many of which are free of charge.
-Most are available as desktop software that you download and install on your computer.
+Most are available as software that you download and install on your computer or device.
 Several web-based news readers are available as well.
 Once you have set up your news reader, you simply subscribe to the RSS content feeds you want.

-To sign up for RSS feeds from a site, simply select the feed that interests you.
-Click on the link to obtain the RSS URL, which you will see in the "Address" field of your browser.
-Simply copy this URL and follow the instructions for your particular news reader to subscribe.
+To subscribe to RSS feeds from a website, simply select the feed that interests you.
+Click on the link to obtain the URL, which you will see in the "Address" field of your browser.
+Simply copy this URL and follow the instructions for your news reader to subscribe.

 Information about products not manufactured by Rendall Technology, or independent websites not controlled or tested by Rendall Technology, is provided without recommendation or endorsement.
 Rendall Technology assumes no responsibility with regard to the selection, performance, or use of third-party websites or products.
 Rendall Technology makes no representations regarding third-party website accuracy or reliability.
 Risks are inherent in the use of the Internet.
 Contact the vendor for additional information.
 Other company and product names may be trademarks of their respective owners.